sangyh/sangyh/content/posts/business/enterprise-sales.md

 - Closing
 - Implement

+#### Prospecting
+Have a sales hypothesis - _company X will have problem Y that your product can help solve._

 Easiest way to get to prospects is having them reach out to you.
 Sending cold emails is the least effective way to get their attention.

-#### Prospecting
-Launch early and often
+- Launch early and often
-Publish videos and posts
+- Publish videos and posts
-Self service demos
+- Self service demos
-Online communities
+- Online communities
 Industry conferences

 #### Outreach